ralterman/gotta_classify_em_all/README.md

-# pokemon
+# Pokémon
-Pokémon Classification Project
+See pokemon_classification.pdf for details